scrapoxy/scraping-workshop/README.md

 scrapy crawl trekky
 ```

-The data collection may fail due to **basic proxies**.
+Data collection might fail due to the use of **datacenter proxies**.

-Datacenter proxies from cloud providers are **often detected** easily by commercial anti-bot systems.
+Datacenter proxies from cloud providers are **frequently detected** by commercial anti-bot systems.
-To overcome this, we require more advanced proxies.
+To bypass this, we need more sophisticated proxies.

-Scrapoxy supports many connectors for different proxy services.
+Scrapoxy offers support for many connectors to different proxy services.
-Today, we will integrate one of these services, which has provided free credits for this workshop.
+Today, we will integrate one of these services, which has provided free credits for the workshop.

 Refer to [Scrapoxy's documentation](https://scrapoxy.io/intro/scrapoxy) to add this provider.

-Proxies will be removed after the workshop unless you ask me :)

 <table>
     <tr>